 Romney Marsh Visitor Centre

-You can enjoy displays about the history and wildlife of the Marsh in the Visitor Centre, and then discover the landscape of the Marsh on three walking trails around the Romney Warren Country Park, which surrounds the centre
+In the Visitor Centre you can enjoy displays about the history and wildlife of the Marsh and find out what to do and see, and then discover the landscape of the Marsh on three walking trails around the Country Park.

 Opened in 2004, the centre has been designed using sustainable construction methods such as rendered straw bale walls and a living roof.
 The centre provides facilities for visitors to the Country Park including exhibitions, local information, a shop, toilets and refreshments.